Azure/AKS-Construction/docs/CreatingCiCd.md

 The Byo workflow has expectations of existing resource being in the Azure Subscription.

 1. Virtual Network
-2. Subnet for AKS
+1. Subnet for AKS
-3. Subnet for App GW
+1. Subnet for App GW
+1. Nat Gateway (assigned to Aks subnet)
-4. KeyVault with KMS key
+1. KeyVault with KMS key
-5. DNS Zone
+1. DNS Zone

 GitHub secrets are used to store the resourceIds/names of these existing resources.
 When re-homing to a new target subscription, these resource should be created.